iWeltAG/pinia-cached-store/README.md

   how existing cache entries get loaded.
 It is set to a function that receives the (old) data and returns either `true` or `false`, depending on whether it should be loaded or discarded and refetched.
+- **loadingKey** — Set this to the name of a boolean property defined in `state` and it will automatically be set to `true` when loading starts.
+After loading is finished (with or without errors), it will be set back to `false`.
+The property will not be created, it needs to exist in the state already.
 - **storage** — Use this option to use a different [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage) object to save the cache.
 By default, the Browser's local storage is used.